ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-invest-£100-000-in-new-wire-cable-cutting-machinery.md

         Plant investment is an area the company is continually reviewing as part of our ambitious growth plans and we actively encourage staff to put forward ideas of areas to improve and spending suggestions.
   - type: testimonial
     testimonial:
-      alignment: standard
+      alignment: centre
-      quote: >-
-        “It was our Production Manager Rob Parkinson who identified the need to invest in further machinery after our customer demand got so big earlier this year that we were running out of resource to promise customers our usual lead times.
+      quote: It was our Production Manager Rob Parkinson who identified the need to invest in further machinery after our customer demand got so big earlier this year that we were running out of resource to promise customers our usual lead times.
 With this machine now up and running, we’re happy and